 In contrast, the COVID-19 vaccines by Pfizer and Moderna are messenger RNA (mRNA) vaccines.
-This approach is faster, safer, cheaper, and widely scalable… all important for a pandemic which has infected over 55 million people worldwide at the time of this writing.
+This approach is faster, safer, cheaper, and widely scalable.
 The genetic sequence of a portion of the virus (in this case, SARS-CoV-2’s spike protein) is determined and the corresponding mRNA sequence is generated in laboratories.
 This mRNA relies on the cell’s normal machinery (namely ribosomes) to translate it into the protein.

 TRANSCRIPTION – THE LANGUAGE